An International Baccalaureate World School

 Though non-selective, Kambala’s history of outstanding academic excellence, is highly regarded.
 The Year 12 results consistently place Kambala in the top group of schools in New South Wales, a testament to the School’s educational practices and dynamic learning community.

 Located in Sydney’s Eastern Suburbs, students enjoy the open space of the oval and lawn areas as well as the beautiful landscaped grounds surrounding the iconic, heritage-listed Tivoli building.
 Flexible learning spaces are complemented by specialist areas for Visual Arts, Music, Science, Design and Technology, Food Technology and Multimedia.
 Boarding facilities provide opportunity for individual nurturing.
-Tivoli, the School’s Junior boarding house is a communal environment where all rooms are shared.
+Tivoli, the School’s boarding house for Years 7 to 9, is a communal environment where all rooms are shared.
 Tivoli caters for younger students with a well-resourced study section and spacious recreational living.
-Fernbank, the Senior boarding house, allows great privacy and independence where boarders develop the skills necessary for life after School.
+Fernbank, the boarding house for Years 10 to 12, allows great privacy and independence where boarders develop the skills necessary for life after School.

 The School offers a curriculum that provides a broad liberal education.
 A continuum of academic development is ensured with strong scholastic performance across all subject areas.
 The use of ICT to enhance learning is integrated within the curriculum.
 Students from Year 5 onwards have their own laptop.